dreamingechoes/multi_tenancex/README.md

 [![CircleCI](https://circleci.com/gh/dreamingechoes/multi_tenancex.svg?style=shield)](https://circleci.com/gh/dreamingechoes/multi_tenancex)

-Example of Phoenix application with database multi tenancy.
+Example of Phoenix application with database multi-tenancy.

 There's an example user in the seeds to use for testing purposes: